-- Event Something that happens at a point in time. - Operator presses a self-test button on the device. - The alarm goes off. - Condition Boolean property, can have a duration. - The fuel level is high. - The alarm is on.
+- Event An input that occurs at a defined time.

+- The user presses a self-test button.

+- The alarm goes off.

+- Condition Internal or external property describing a change over time.

+- The fuel level has risen over a threshold.

+- The alarm has been on for ten seconds.